jmbealer/my-knowledge-base/linux-commands.md

 $ - if last character in the pattern, then pattern must be at the end of the line to match, otherwise just a literal $ extended regex characters:
+* - one or more of the previous pattern
+? - the preceding pattern is optional
+{ } - specify minimum, maximum or exact matches of the previous pattern
+| - alternation - a logical "or"
+( ) used to create groups